SnapStream: Efficient Long Sequence Decoding on Dataflow Accelerators: Conclusion

 \lstinputlisting[language=Python,float=*,caption=Na\"ive SnapStream Decoding KV Cache Update,label=lst:naivedecodeupdate]{snapstream_decode_naive.py}

-\subsection{Ring Buffer}
+\subsubsection{Ring Buffer}

 To avoid these issues, we implement the KV cache as a ring buffer instead, as described in Section~\ref{subsec:prefill}.
-Listing~\ref{lst:prefillringbuffer} show torch-style pseudocode implementing the construction of such a ring buffer during SnapStream prefill.
+Listing~\ref{lst:prefillringbuffer} shows torch-style pseudocode implementing the construction of such a ring buffer during SnapStream prefill.

 \lstinputlisting[language=Python,float=*,caption=SnapStream Prefill Ring Buffer Construction,label=lst:prefillringbuffer]{snapstream_streamingllm_slicing.py}